 Pay rental owners electronically without printing a single check

 When you sign up for ePay on a bank account, you’re approved for a merchant account.
 A merchant account is an account with our ePay partner Forte Payment Systems that allows EFTs to be deposited to and withdrawn from a bank account.
 Only one bank account can make online payments for a single property.

 If all of your tenants pay their rent into one bank account, that’s the account you’d want to setup for ePay.

 If you have tenants paying into multiple bank accounts, you’ll want to set up a merchant account for each one you’d like online payments for.

 The cost to sign up for ePay is a one-time, $99 application fee per bank account.

 If you have multiple bank accounts that you want to set up with the ability to make and receive online payments, each account will need it’s own merchant account, which comes along with a separate application fee.

 After the initial setup, you are only charged when you use ePay.

 Incoming and outgoing payments by EFT/eCheck cost $0.50 per transaction.
-Incoming payments by credit card cost 2.75% of the total transaction cost.
+Incoming payments by credit or debit card cost 2.75% of the total transaction cost.